 - 2. Write True or False. - i.
 All natural resources are created by people. - ii.
-The source for all human made resources is natural resource.

-- 3. Arrange the letters to form words that would show the different ways to conserve forest resource. - i.
-STAREAFFOTION ii.
+The source for all human made resources is natural resource. - iii.
+All natural resources on this earth will never get exhausted. - 3.
+Arrange the letters to form words that would show the different ways to conserve forest resource. - i.
+STAREAFFOTION - ii.
 FORETIONRESTA - iii.
 TIONANAL RKPA - 4.
 The increase in human population has led to increase in the rate of soil erosion.
 Design a poster to create awareness on soil protection. - 5.
 Rain water harvesting is one of the ways to conserve water.
 Find out what is rain water harvesting and explain how it helps in conservation of water.